Wahoo SYSTM Review: An Indoor App Like No Other!

 Wahoo SYSTM brought a few new features that were not available in The Sufferfest:

-• A Week With – are sets of rides with ‘Wahooligans’ – you can learn more about their favorite routes, how they train, and more.
+• A Week With is a set of rides with ‘Wahooligans’ where you learn more about their favorite routes, how they train, and more.

-Besides these modules, there is also a brand new The Knowledge by Wahoo podcast.
-Its episodes are around 15 minutes long, while TrainerRoads’ ‘Ask a Cycling Coach‘ exceeds 2 hours.
+In addition to these modules, there is also a brand new The Knowledge by Wahoo podcast.
+Its episodes are around 15 minutes long to be more easily digestible, while TrainerRoads’ ‘Ask a Cycling Coach‘ exceeds 2 hours.

 Wahoo SYSTM Pro Rides library.